Neural Network Research to Predict Gap Risk for Financial Assets

 - I have refactored code to keep all calculations unless necessary in the GPU.
 However mlflow logs require cpu metrics and this slows down training.

-- I have confirmed R^2 and accuracy calculations are correct, further confirmed with torcheval.metrics.functional.regression.r2_score.
-Since R^2 is calculated at 64-bit precision, it suggests poor predictions when compared to 1 decimal place accuracy results =~50%, unlike 2 decimal place accuracy results =~10%.
+- I have confirmed R^2 and Threshold Accuracy calculations are correct, further confirmed with torcheval.metrics.functional.regression.r2_score.
+Since R^2 is calculated at 64-bit precision, it suggests poor predictions when compared to 1 decimal place Threshold Accuracy results =~50%, unlike 2 decimal place Threshold Accuracy results =~10%.
 Other error measures like RMSE are not as extreme.

 - In relation to the GPUs low utilization rate, I have confirmed the GPUs bottleneck is not the DataLoader and for the short dataset I use, the GPU’s highest utilization for the hyper-parameters that yield the best results is when DataLoader num_workers=0, even with higher batches run (best performing batch_size=512).
 Disabling mlflow logging which moves data to CPU increases GPU utilization to 100% as expected.
 GPU utilization is 20-40% when mlflow logs.

-- I have started running the accuracy analysis for larger images
+- I have started running the Threshold Accuracy analysis for larger images

 - I am now researching an embedding model suitable for univariate analysis.